Etto48/compy/README.md

 ## Configuration

-Compy can be configured by placing a file in `~/.config/compy/settings.toml`.
+Compy can be configured by placing a file in `~/.config/compy/compy.toml` or `~/.config/compy.toml`.

 The following settings are available: